CLARIAH/mediasuite-info/docs/apis.md

-(Figure showing the Media Suite APIs, and how they can be used via the Jupyter notebooks).
+*(Figure showing the Media Suite APIs, and how they can be used via the Jupyter notebooks).*

+The Data Enrichment API is not fully implemented yet (thus, it is not shown in the graphic).
+At this moment, it works basically in this way:

+- notebook ----[create enrichment “job”]----> enrichment API
+- notebook --------[get status of job]----> enrichment API
+- notebook --------[get job/enrichment output]----> enrichment API
+- the results of the enrichment can be put in in the annotation API, or directly in an index for the search/collection API.

 *Note*: The APIs can only be used with our [Jupyter notebooks](http://mediasuite.clariah.nl/documentation/workspace/jupyter-notebooks) service at this moment.
 Please use our [Contact](http://mediasuite.clariah.nl/contact) options for more information.